 In heavily contested divorce proceedings, the Court may appoint counselors to interview the children during the CFRC session.
 Your children are able to express their wishes to the counselors and in some cases, the Judge.
-There is no stipulated “age of reason” though usually children above 5 years have been interviewed by judges.
-In some cases, the Court may appoint a Child Representative (a lawyer) who acts as the child’s voice.
-READ MORE

 If I want to annul my marriage, how short does the marriage need to be?

 In certain circumstances (as defined in the Women’s Charter), annulment would need to be filed within 3 years of the marriage.
 If you are relying on the grounds of incapacity to consummate or willful refusal, you can still file for an annulment even if it’s more than 3 years.
-However, you will have a heavy burden as you will need to be able to convince the Court that the grounds have been sufficiently made out.
-READ MORE

 Yes.
 Essential extracurricular or activity expenses will normally be taken into account by the Court.

-Can i date before my divorce is final?
+Can I date before my divorce is final?

-Yes you can once Interim Judgment is granted.
+Yes, you can once Interim Judgment is granted.

 Are 13 month bonuses, and commissions included in calculating my annual income?

 When assessing the income of parties, the Court often refers to the IRAS Notice of Assessment Statements which would indicate all income.